Goathemode/DSBA-CPP-2024-Project/README.md

 9. Error handling features are necessary in case of inputs or unexpected situations.
 10. For user guidance, instructions on using and interpreting results should be included in the documented app.
 ## Interface of the project
+1. Create a new QT Creator project and set up the necessary project structure.
+2. Implement a function to read and load the dataset from a file.
+You can use libraries like Qt's QFile for file handling.
+3. Implement the K-Means clustering algorithm in a separate function.
+The algorithm typically involves initializing cluster centroids, assigning data points to clusters based on proximity to centroids, updating centroids, and iterating until convergence.
+4. Create a function to visualize the dataset and clustering results using a scatter plot.
+You can use Qt's QGraphicsView for plotting data points and clusters.
+5. Develop a user interface that allows users to input parameters such as the number of clusters, maximum iterations, and convergence threshold.
+6. Connect the user interface elements to the corresponding functions for dataset loading, K-Means clustering, and visualization.
+7. Add error handling mechanisms to validate user inputs and handle exceptions during dataset loading or clustering.
+8. Implement functionality to save the clustering results and analysis reports to files for future reference.
+9. Test the application with sample datasets to ensure that the K-Means algorithm works correctly and the visualization accurately represents the clustering results.
+10. Document the code with comments and provide instructions on how to use the application for dataset analysis using K-Means clustering.